DaredevilHF/devilsniper/README.md

 Discord Contact: daredevil#1676
 1. What does this “Sniper Bot” do and how does it work?

-The bot allows you to buy any newly added token from Pancakeswap, Uniswap, Spookyswap, Spiritswap, Quickswap, Waultswap, Apeswap, Kuswap, Koffeeswap, Pangolin in amazing speeds ( up to zero seconds from the time of the listing).
+The bot allows you to buy any newly added token from Pancakeswap, Uniswap, Spookyswap, Spiritswap, Quickswap, Waultswap, Apeswap, Kuswap, Koffeeswap, Pangolin, Sushiswap in amazing speeds ( up to zero seconds from the time of the listing).
 It is called “sniping” which can make you a big amount of profit.

 Devil Sniper connecting to the blockchain network, scanning for all mempool / pending transactions, finding and matching the liquidity add transaction of the token you are trying to snipe and then placing the buy order in the same block.